CVE-2003-0363

 01 // Technical Summary

 LICQ, a popular instant messaging client, is vulnerable to a format string vulnerability, allowing remote attackers to execute arbitrary code.
-Successful exploitation could lead to complete system compromise, including data theft and denial of service, by crafting malicious messages containing format string specifiers.
+Successful exploitation could lead to complete system compromise, including data theft and denial of service, by sending specially crafted messages to a targeted user.

 02 // Vulnerability Mechanism